 Minor changes will be published under the heading Upcoming on the extranet two weeks before they take effect.
 Major changes will be presented to the Airport User Committee (AUC) and in Airport Information (AI) before being implemented.

-2.2.
-Edition management
+Edition management 2.2.

 Changes to the Airport Regulations are handled according to a common annual cycle where a new edition is planned every quarter.